MaciAC/dds-backend-exercise/README.md

 6. Open a new terminal and run the script "scripts/create-survey.ts" to create a new survey with the data in scripts/survey-data.json (we have created a json file with the sample data from the exercise):

 ```
-➜ npx ts-node src/scripts/create-survey.ts
+➜ dds-backend-exercise git:(master) npx ts-node src/scripts/create-survey.ts
 ```

 7. Once the survey has been created, run the script "scripts/fill-survey-dummy-data.ts" to fill the survey with dummy data (by default it creates 50 random userResponses):
 ```
-➜ npx ts-node src/scripts/fill-survey-dummy-data.ts
+➜ dds-backend-exercise git:(master) npx ts-node src/scripts/fill-survey-dummy-data.ts
 ```
-To insert we can pass it as an argument
+To insert an specific number of responses instead of the default 50 we can pass it as an argument
 ```
-➜ npx ts-node src/scripts/fill-survey-dummy-data.ts 1000
+➜ dds-backend-exercise git:(master) npx ts-node src/scripts/fill-survey-dummy-data.ts 1000
 ```

 At this point the API endpoints are ready to be tested.
 The API endpoints are documented in the postman collection that we shared.